utilitydelta-io/glommio-sharded-affinity-server-starter/README.md

 3. Use `std::mem::forget()` to transfer ownership
 4. The target shard reconstructs the TCP stream and continues processing

 This lets clients maintain persistent connections while still getting proper request routing.
-The mesh channel setup ensures any shard can talk to any other shard without blocking.
+The mesh channel setup ensures any shard can talk to any other shard without any locking primitives.

 ## Implementation Notes